📊Data Verified for 2026

 What is the weighted average US sales tax rate for 2026?

-The national population-weighted average combined rate is approximately 7.12%.
-This metric is more accurate than a simple state average because it reflects where most transactions actually occur, accounting for high-density, high-tax states like California and New York.
+The national population-weighted average combined rate is approximately 7.53%.
+This metric differs from a simple state average because it reflects where most transactions actually occur, accounting for high-density, high-tax states and large metro areas.

 How is a 'Combined Rate' calculated across different jurisdictions?